Tloz/MurderMaker/Specs MPF.md

 ###Scenario
 This table is not mandatory to be recognised as a valid MPF, however, it is useless not to have it, as it holds the basics informations for the game.
-As for the MPF table, there shall be two columns, one named "key" (varchar 255), the other one "values" (text).
+As for the MPF table, there shall be two columns, one named "key" (varchar), the other one "values" (text).
 In **v0.1** here's what you can find in this table:
 - *storyName* : The name of the scenario (format: string)
 - *players* : number of player for the game (format: int)